Migrant workers face joblessness, poverty on return to India, Bangladesh

 Shipyard mechanic Anisur Rahman, who worked in Singapore for eight years, went home to Bangladesh's Tangail district on Feb 26 on what was meant to be a month-long holiday.

-But the pandemic struck and the 42-year-old was not able to fly back to Singapore.
+But the pandemic struck and the 42-year-old was not able to fly back.

 He waited to rejoin work at his employer's request, but did not hear from them.